Accessing assignment submissions feedback and marking

 - Once uploaded you will be given a preview of the changes if you are happy with the changes click Confirm.

-Note: Be careful not to change the structure of the offline marking worksheet as it will affect the grade book it is recommended that you just update cells and not add or remove cells.
+Note: Be careful not to change the structure of the offline marking worksheet as it will affect the grade book.
+We recommended that you just update cells and not add or remove cells.